-In this video, Emily, a current IWP student and Office of Naval Intelligence Analyst, discusses her undergraduate experience at Mercyhurst University and her graduate studies at The Institute of World Politics.
+Below, Emily, a current IWP student, discusses her undergraduate experience at Mercyhurst University and her graduate studies at The Institute of World Politics.
 A native of Buffalo, New York, Emily received a degree in Intelligence Studies and a minor in Chinese Studies at Mercyhurst.

 Please tell us more about your time at Mercyhurst.